 Miami Negligent Security Gunshot Injury Lawyer

 If someone in Miami shot you or a loved one, the shooter might not be the only party you can hold accountable for your damages.
 The owner of the property where the shooting took place may share liability for negligent security.
 You have the right to file a premises liability claim against a property owner who reasonably should have prevented the criminal activity.
-We can help.
-Contact the Flanagan Personal Injury & Wrongful Death Law Firm, P.A. for a free personal injury consultation.
+We can help when you contact us for a free personal injury consultation.

 Why Choose Us